trufnetwork/adapters/README.md

 Requirements:
 - [Docker](https://docs.docker.com/get-docker/)
-- TSN Node to be tergetted (might be local or remote)
+- TSN Node to be targeted (might be local or remote)

 To run the development environment, run the following command: